Plants that live in the desert flourish in hot, dry climates where they can endure little to no precipitation.

 7. Brittlebush

-This is the next on our list of plants that live in the desert.
-One of the most prevalent desert shrubs in Mexico and the southern states is brittlebush.
+Brittlebush is the next plant on our list of desert plants.
+It is one of the most prevalent desert shrubs in Mexico and the southern states.

 As its common name implies, the brittlebush has stiff, easily broken stems.
 When in flower, this low-growing shrub adds color to the desert landscape.

-In the little clumps of dried vegetation, yellow blooms appear.
+Yellow blooms appear in the little clumps of dried vegetation.
 The bushy plant loses its leaves during dry seasons and must rely on the moisture in its stems to survive in the scorching desert.

 8. Creosote Bush